DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 **Max play time tracking**

 The play time for games launched from ES-DE is tracked and when returning from a game the corresponding metadata value is updated with the amount of seconds spent in-game.
 However you may launch a game and then put your device to sleep or lock the screen while the game is running and not return to ES-DE until many hours later.
 In this case the play time would jump significantly to include the sleep time for your device.
-This setting limits the amount of hours that will be tracked for each game launch, which means that whatever play time is measured will be ignored if it exceeds this value.
-It can bet set from 0 to 24 hours with 0 meaning there is no limit for how long ES-DE will track the play time.
+This setting limits the amount of hours that will be tracked for each game launch from 1 to 23 hours, which means that whatever play time is measured will be ignored if it exceeds the selected value.
+It can also be set to 0 to disable play time tracking entirely and to 24 to have no limit for how long ES-DE will track the play time.

 **VRAM limit**